erodriguez000/surrealdb-actix/README.md

 ```

 From here, we can simply manage our Todos with our TodoBMC struct (backend model controller) in todo_model.rs.
 We expect an actix-web::Data<SurrealDBRepo> struct to be passed to us via the route, which will manage the queries.
-We set up when we instantiated SurrealDBRepo in main.rs and cloned it in the app_data() method).
+We set this up when we instantiated SurrealDBRepo in main.rs and cloned it in the app_data() method).

 ```rs
 pub struct TodoBMC;